-Minimum Qualifications required: Knowledge/Expertise/Skills required: ☐ Bachelors ☐ Masters ☐ PhD ☐ Other Enter Disciplines Advanced university degree in Education, Sociology, Economics, Public Policy, Social Policy or a related field.
-At least 2 years of documented experience in education (preferably at least 1 year in either research or development of large-scale assessments) with solid knowledge of international research practice in the field of school leadership as well as of Armenia's national school leadership system.
-Extensive experience in research projects, studies, evaluations and household surveys, data analysis and report writing (both in Armenian and in English; links to published research and analytical documents relevant to the TOR to be provided).
-Experience in FG assistance or moderation and qualitative interviewing, including interviewing children.
-Proven ability of working in teams and expert groups as well as of working in international and multicultural environments, as well as with children and adolescents.
+Minimum Qualifications required:

+☐ Bachelors ☐ Masters ☐ PhD ☐ Other Qualifications or specialized knowledge/experience required: þ Enter Disciplines Advanced university degree (PhD) and/or academic background in Education, Sociology, Economics, Public Policy, Social Policy or a related field.
+At least 8 years of documented experience in education (preferably at least 4 years in either research or development of large-scale assessments); with solid knowledge of international research practice in the field of national learning assessment systems; as well as of Armenia's national learning assessment system (large-scale assessments, examinations, classroom assessments); Extensive experience in designing research projects, studies, evaluations and household surveys, data analysis and report writing (both in Armenian and in English; links to published research and analytical documents relevant to the TOR to be provided).
+Proven ability of leading large teams and expert groups as well as of working in international and multicultural environments, as well as with children and adolescents.
+Very good communication and presentation skills with government and international organizations.
 Fluency in written and spoken English.
 Previous experience in working with UN agencies will be an asset.
-Terms of the application:

-The deadline for the submission of applications is April 25.
-Applications should include:

-- Cover letter;

-- CV;

-- Financial Proposal;

-- Published research and analytical documents relevant to the TOR;

-- Examples of published work (paper, abstract, proceedings) in top international conferences and SCOPUSindexed high-quality journals will be an asset.
+Terms of the application: The deadline for the submission of applications is April 2: 5.
+Applications should include: Cover letter; CV; Financial Proposal; Published research and analytical document its relevant to the TOR; Examples of published work (paper, abstr ract, proceedings) in top international conferences and SCOPUSindexed high-quality journals will be an asset.